EasyEyes/remote-calibrator/README.md

 {
   fullscreen: true,
   quitFullscreenOnFinished: false, 🚧
-  // How many times each of the eye will be tested
+  // How many times each of the eye will be used to test
   // By default, right eye 3 times, then left eye 3 times
   repeatTesting: 3,
   decimalPlace: 2,